 A new study confirms that opioid addiction often starts in the family’s medicine cabinet.
-If someone has surgery and is given OxyContin to manage their pain, it’s more likely that others in the home will get an opioid prescription, too.
+If someone has surgery and is given OxyContin to manage their pain, it’s more likely than others in the home will get an opioid prescription, too.
 Prescription opioid use can easily spread within households.
 The risk is small, around 1 percent.
 But, across the population, this can add up to a lot of people who are now at a higher risk for opioid addiction.

 We are Amidst a Crisis

 The opioid crisis continues to devastate our country.
 According to the CDC, roughly 91 people die every day from opioid-related overdoses.
-From 1999 to 2015, more than 183,000 Americans died from prescription opioid overdoses, which most commonly include methadone, oxycodone and hydrocodone.
+From 1999 to 2015, more than 183,000 Americans died from prescription opioid overdoses, which most commonly include methadone, oxycodone, and hydrocodone.
 Additionally, over 1,000 people are treated each day in E.R. centers for misusing prescription painkillers.

 Opioid Addictions Can be Preventable

 For so many opioid addicts, the first source of getting drugs is their medicine cabinet.
 Family members might be prescribed them or friends get them from home and sell them to others at school.
 Once a person starts misusing the drugs, it’s very easy to get addicted.
 They might try to buy more pills from friends or get their own painkillers.
 Prescription narcotics can also be a gateway drug to other harmful substances.

 There are effective ways to stop this cycle from happening.
 Let’s explore what these are.